 Thereafter it spent a further four weeks in the top 10.
 The White Album also forced The Beatles’ Yellow Submarine soundtrack into the number three position, when it debuted and peaked on the charts on 8 February.

-In the United States the White Album debuted at number 11, then reached number two, before finally topping the charts on its third week of release.
+In the United States the White Album was released on 25 November 1968.
+Its chart debut was at number 11, then it reached number two, before finally topping the charts on its third week of release.
 It spent nine weeks in the top spot, with a total of 155 weeks on the Billboard 200.

 According to the Recording Industry Association of America, The Beatles is The Beatles’ best-selling album at 19-times platinum, and is the 10th bestselling album of all time in the United States.